-Expanding your property with a second dwelling is an excellent way to maximise its potential and versatility.
-A secondary dwelling, often referred to as a granny flat, is a self-contained living area located on the same lot as the primary dwelling.
+Expanding your property with a second dwelling is an excellent way to maximise its value, versatility and offer flexible living solutions.
+A secondary dwelling, often referred to as a granny flat or In-Law accommodation, is a self-contained living area located on the same lot as the primary dwelling.
 It can be attached to the main house or a completely separate structure.
+In-Law accommodation can include re-purposed garage spaces, purpose altered sheds and new structures.

-Longshaw Construction specialises in the design and construction of granny flats, studios and other buildings that not only enhance your property’s value but also offer flexible living solutions.
-Whether you’re considering extra rental income, needing a guesthouse, or seeking comfortable family accommodation, we have the expertise to bring your vision to life.
+Whether you’re considering extra rental income, adding a guesthouse, or seeking comfortable extended family accommodation, we have the expertise to bring your vision to life.

 A secondary dwelling offers the perfect space for extended family, such as elderly parents or grown children, allowing them to live nearby while maintaining privacy and independence.